 So then the head gets carved from two different sized styrofoam balls and after lots of shaving and mess, Mr. Rex is ready for his head and to come to life!

-If you want to know more about texturing and colouring a 3D dinosaur, you can check out my Mr. Steggles tutorial I have for sale in my store.
+If you want to know more about texturing and colouring a 3D dinosaur, you can check out my Mr. Steggles dinosaur cake tutorial that I have for sale in my store.
 There are lots of step by step photos, templates, and a cake recipe too.